Extracting energy via magnetic reconnection from Kerr-de Sitter black holes: Power and efficiency via magnetic reconnection

 The behaviors of the power $p_{extr/\omega_0}$ for rapidly spinning black holes with $\xi=\pi/12$, $\sigma_0=100$, and $U_{\text{in}}$=0.1 is shown in Fig. \ref{ppPowers_7}.
 In Fig. \ref{pextrrlambda_7a}, we plot the power as a function of $r/M$ of the $X$-point with the black hole spin $a/M$=0.999.
-The cosmological constant $\Lambda M^2$=0.01, 0.03, 0.05, 0.09, and 0.1 from top to bottom.
-For each case, there exists a peak near the limiting circular photon orbit, and then the power decreases.
-We can also find that the power decreases with $\Lambda$, which indicates the cosmological constant reduces the ability of the energy extraction.
-However, the possible location of the $X$-point is shifted towards to larger $r/M$.
+The cosmological constant $\Lambda M^2$=0, 0.01, 0.03, 0.05, 0.09, and 0.1 from left to right.
+For each case, there exists a peak near the limiting circular photon orbit, and then the power decreases with $r/M$.
+We can also find that the maximal power slightly decreases with $\Lambda$, which indicates the cosmological constant reduces the ability of the energy extraction.
+However, the possible location of the $X$-point is shifted towards larger $r/M$.
 Thus the magnetic reconnection could occur far away from the black hole with a larger $\Lambda$.
-On the other hand, for the fixed $\Lambda$=0.01, see Fig. \ref{pextrra_7b}, the power increases with the black hole spin, which implies that the rapidly spinning black hole leads to high power, exactly the same result given in \cite{Comisso:2020ykg}.
-In order to uncover the effect of the cosmological constant on the power, we show it as a function of $\Lambda M^2$ for different locations of $X$-point in Fig. \ref{pextrlambdar_7c}.
+On the other hand, for the fixed $\Lambda M^2$=0.01, see Fig. \ref{pextrra_7b}, the power increases with the black hole spin, which implies that the rapidly spinning black hole leads to high power, exactly the same result given in \cite{Comisso:2020ykg}.
+In order to uncover the effect of the cosmological constant on the power, we show it as a function of $\Lambda M^2$ for different locations of the $X$-point in Fig. \ref{pextrlambdar_7c}.
 For each $r/M$, the power shares a similar pattern.
-It drops rapidly first, then slows down, and finally it drops rapidly around some certain values of $\Lambda M^2$.
+It drops rapidly at first, then slows down, and finally it drops rapidly around some certain values of $\Lambda M^2$.
 Although the power of the energy extraction will be reduced by the cosmological constant, the rapidly spinning Kerr-dS black hole with $a/M>1$ can provide a potential energy source for the magnetic reconnection process.
+It is also noteworthy that the energy can be extracted at a large $r/M$ of $X$-point for nonvanishing cosmological constant.